nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

 # Kubernetes Authentication Through Dex and GitHub

 ## Introduction
-Document contains procedure to configure Kubernetes authentication using Dex, GitHub and [Kubelogin plugin](https://github.com/int128/kubelogin).
+The document contains a procedure to configure Kubernetes authentication using Dex, GitHub, and [Kubelogin plugin](https://github.com/int128/kubelogin).
-As access to local `Kind` cluster is already possible with generated kubeconfig, intention is to provide an authentication method which can be used in general use case.
+As the access to local `Kind` cluster is already possible with generated kubeconfig, the intention is to provide an authentication method that can be used in a general use case.

-In this example we will use GitHub personal account.
+In this example, we will use GitHub personal account.
 Users can also use their GitHub Enterprise account which is further explained in [GitHub Dex documentation](https://dexidp.io/docs/connectors/github/#github-enterprise)

 ## Prerequisites
 * It is assumed that local cluster with Dex addon is already deployed.
-Needed steps are explained in the [bootstrap section](https://github.com/nearform/k8s-kurated-addons#bootstrap).
+The needed steps are explained in the [bootstrap section](https://github.com/nearform/k8s-kurated-addons#bootstrap).
 During cluster bootstrap OIDC parameters are already configured.
 Parameters can be checked in the [kind manifest](https://github.com/nearform/k8s-kurated-addons/blob/main/manifests/kind.yaml).
-* Kubelogin plugin is installed using [setup instructions](https://github.com/int128/kubelogin#setup).
+* The Kubelogin plugin is installed using [setup instructions](https://github.com/int128/kubelogin#setup).
 * For now, we will use default configuration for Dex addon and make changes as we progress.

 ## Local DNS Configuration
-1. Retrieve IP address allocated by MetalLB to the service of type `Loadbalancer`.
+1. Retrieve the IP address allocated by MetalLB to the service of type `Loadbalancer`.
 This address will make Dex issuer reachable on the local network.
 ```bash
 kubectl get svc -n istio-ingress istio-ingressgateway \
   -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```
-2. Make dex domain resolves to Loadbalancer IP address by configuring `/etc/hosts` file:
+2. Make dex domain resolves to the Loadbalancer IP address by configuring `/etc/hosts` file:
 ```bash
 172.18.255.200  dex.kube.local
 ```

 **WSL Users Only**:
-As WSL networking will not allow Loadbalancer address to be reachable from Windows host, additional steps are needed:
+As WSL networking will not allow Loadbalancer address to be reachable from the Windows host, additional steps are needed:
-3. Start TCP forwarding between WSL LAN address and Loadblancer address.
+3. Start TCP forwarding between the WSL LAN address and the Loadbalancer address.
 Utility `socat` can be used for that purpose.
 ```bash
 socat TCP4-LISTEN:32000,fork,reuseaddr TCP4:172.18.255.200:443 &
 ```
-4. Instead of using Loadbalancer address in WSL hosts file, configure WSL LAN address in Windows hosts file, for example:
+4. Instead of using the Loadbalancer address in WSL hosts file, configure the WSL LAN address in the Windows hosts file, for example:
 ```bash
 172.23.41.241  dex.kube.local
 ```